efb4f5ff-1298-471a-8973-3d47447115dc/FreeTube/README.md

 If you ever have any questions, feel free to ask it on our [Discussions](https://github.com/FreeTubeApp/FreeTube/discussions) page.
 Alternatively, you can email us at FreeTubeApp@protonmail.com or you can join our [Matrix Community](https://matrix.to/#/+freetube:matrix.org).
 Don't forget to check out the [rules](https://docs.freetubeapp.io/community/matrix/) before joining.

 ## Donate
-If you enjoy using FreeTube, you're welcome to leave a donation using the following methods.
+If you enjoy using FreeTube, you're welcome to leave a donation using the following methods. another test

 * [FreeTube on Liberapay](https://liberapay.com/FreeTube)